utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 I have quite an intriguing background in the TTS (Text-to-speech) field.
 It always caught my eye.

-Back in my school period, my projects would always involve either some kind of TTS or webcam interaction.
+Back in school, my projects always involved some TTS or webcam interaction.

-Now those were always super cool but couldn't really be of any use in most websites.
+Those were always super cool but couldn't be used on most websites.

-Yeah, it looks cool, but when do you really need it.
+Yeah, it looks cool, but when do you need it?

-Another side to TTS is that it was very hard to use.
+Another side to TTS is that it was tough to use.
 You needed a vast amount of plugins or third-party parses.

 These days we are a bit luckier with how powerful JavaScript has become.

 So today, I wanted to have another look at Text to speech in JavaScript.

-The end result for today: Try it out on the following Codepen.
+**The result for today**: Try it out on Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="wvzWmep" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript text-to-speech 💬">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/wvzWmep">